yamilmedina/yamilmedina/README.md

 ### Hi there 👋

 I'm Yamil!
-A software engineer that in the past years have been involved in a few projects at big scale, from travel (✈️) to groceries (🛒) passing through financial (💸) domains.
-I love architecture/design and software testing topics.
+A software craftsman that in the past years have been involved in several projects, helping organizations to deliver quality products at different scales.
+From travel (✈️) to groceries (🛒) also through financial (💸) contexts.
+I enjoy software design and testing topics.

-- 🌱  I’m currently polishing my Android skills
+- 🌱  I’m currently polishing my Android development skills
-- 👯  I’m looking to collaborate on open source projects
+- 👯  I’m happily open to collaborate on opensource projects
-- 🦾  Some topics that I can help with: Android, Kotlin, Java, Docker, Spring
+- 🦾  Some topics, I can help with: Android, Kotlin, Java, Docker, Spring

 📫  Reach me out on: